Wii give thanks

 I’ve actually never played this game before.
 I remember hearing about the updated version of the series on the GameCube (after Ikaruga set the precedence for the return of old-school shooters), but soon forgot about the fledgling series after the lower-than-average review scores.
 After purchasing the title on VC for a paltry 600 Wii Points ($6), however, I’m glad the TG-16 version made an appearance, 15 years after its release.

 It isn’t the most innovative shooter around, but that’s why I like it.
-Ikaruga was basically the first shooter that I ever played, but the black/white dichotomy of the game made my head spin too much. → It’s dangerous to read alone, take this.
+Ikaruga was basically the first shooter that I ever played, but the black/white dichotomy of the game made my head spin too much.
+Soon I would long for a game where I could just blow the crap out of anything and everything. → You reading at me?

 Next Generation?